 We searched everywhere, but it was immediately clear that Mr Drake had vanished.
 It was eerie.
 No forewarning, no noise, no quacking, no evidence.
 Just… nothing.

-We had to assume that he was taken by a predator, possibly the same fox or maybe a bird of prey.
-We would never know as again there was no evidence left behind.
+We had to assume that he was taken by a bird of prey since it was in daylight.
+We could never be certain as again there was no evidence left behind.
 To say we were upset, was to put it mildly.
 He was a true character.
 Crochety, cantankerous, and swore a lot, but the garden would not be the same without him.
 R.I.P.
 Mr Drake, you will be sorely missed.

 Never a Dull Moment